Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

 Parts Needed

-• Primary Door Switch (Panasonic part number F63018M00XP) – normally-open, activates when door closes
+- Primary Door Switch (Panasonic part number F63018M00XP) – normally-open, activates when the door closes

-• Monitor Switch (Panasonic part number F630179M00XP) – normally-closed, opens when door closes to prevent magnetron operation with door open
+- Monitor Switch (Panasonic part number F630179M00XP) – normally-closed, opens when the door closes to prevent magnetron operation with the door open

 Tools Required